Review: Bowers & Wilkins PX wireless noise-cancelling headphones

 • Audio prompt for noise cancelling is needed

 Bowers & Wilkins recently dipped their toes into wireless noise cancelling headphones with the PX.
 The headphones cost $400 (£330 AU$549) and have the classy looks and hi-fi audio to match.
-The company’s first noise cancelling design has plenty of big players to compete with in the high-end market though.
+The company’s first noise cancelling design has plenty of big players to compete with in the high-end market.
 There’s a few snaggles here and there, but overall Bowers & Wilkins are onto a winner.
+Check out the Bose QC35 II review if you want to see the competition.

 Bowers & Wilkins aim at the professional crowd